But to those who suffer from chronic illness and other diseases:

 Once you get those good results, the ones you should be happy to get of course, there is a massive slump.
 A gaping hole which was once filled with regular appointments, assessments, tests and people caring about you.
 If you have any friends left at this stage (you are super depressing to be around when you have cancer, it's just human nature, no grudges) they won't understand.

 You should be happy.
 But the reality is there is no "going back to normal" after cancer.
+You aren't actually in "remission", they won't say that word until the magic 5 year survival time, you're just "cancer free".
 Everything has changed, you have changed -you may not have any idea who you even are.
 Even your thought processes and views on the world may have changed, and not always in the hippy-dippy, happy-sappy kind of way of appreciating every day, that many associate with cancer patients.
 I've spoken about this in posts before, but I have been previously asked things like: "did cancer make you appreciate life more?", or "did you realise what you wanted to do with your life and just go for it?" -well, no. I was very happy with my life when I was diagnosed with Hodgkin's lymphoma is 2013.
 I was unwell with my joints but on my way to finishing my degree (I knew my body was becoming increasingly worse and so I would hopefully finish my degree just in time), I was living with Bicky and our lovely animals and volunteering when I could.
 In a lot of pain but managing, and planning for the future.
 Having cancer simply took a year out of my life and halted everything, including college.
 I appreciated life just plenty before having cancer -I felt incredibly lucky, every single day.
-I had to take time out from other appointments -I was a mission to get fully diagnosed with my childhood ailments, but naturally enough I came off waiting lists while dealing with the Hodgkin's lymphoma.
+I had to take time out from other appointments -I was on a mission to get fully diagnosed with ailments I had since childhood (Ehlers-Danlos syndrome), but naturally enough I came off waiting lists while dealing with the Hodgkin's lymphoma.
 Cancer did not help me one bit in this way.

 Cancer After Care, or Lack Thereof